First-Year Seminar

 Robots in Fact and Fiction

 We live in a technological world and technological changes can have social, artistic, economic and political implications.
-This course uses the subject of robotics to explore some of the changes that have happened in the last few years and will attempt to examine some of the changes that are projected to occur by the time the students who are taking this class have graduated from Southwestern.
+This seminar uses the subject of robotics to explore some of the changes that have happened in the last few years and will attempt to examine some of the changes that are projected to occur by the time the students that taking this seminar have graduated from Southwestern.

-Taking a Walk in a Painting: Velazquez’s Las Meninas
+Taking a Walk in a Painting: Velzaquez’s Las Meninas

 “A princess, a nun, a dwarf, a dog, and an artist walk into a room.”
 It could be the beginning of a joke, but these are only some of the strange characters in Diego Velázquez’s famous painting, Las Meninas (1656), considered by many the world’s greatest artwork.
 There is eternally something enigmatic about the painting: What mysterious codes are concealed in the painting’s complicated composition and mathematics?
 What desires are you possibly harboring, that a semester-long journey will reveal?